dougsland/podman-stressor/README.md

 **Second Example**:

-*"Create a Podman network named my_network, a volume named my_volume, and 100 containers using the alpine image with the command sleep 3600.
+*"Create a Podman network named my_network, a volume named my_volume, and 100 containers using the alpine image with the image command sleep 3600.
 List current network, storage and verbose mode.
 Once created, remove everything, as this setup is just for testing the environment!"*

 ```
 ./podman-stressor \